philswatton/philswatton.github.io/writing.md

 ## Dysfunctional Programming

 [Dysfunctional Programming](https://dysfunctionalprogramming.substack.com/) is my substack.
-I am still in the process of defining what I'll do with this.
-At the moment, the plan is to post two kinds of content here.
-First, every two weeks I intend to share a reading list of highlights from the past two weeks.
-Second, I intend post longform reads on topics where I draw on my research experience to comment on topics of general interest.
+I am still in the process of defining what I'll do with this, having written two posts for it then immediately neglected it.
+It will probably act primarily as a place for longer-form content not appropriate for the blog on this website.

 ## Other Writing